 How to secure a website from threats

-Your website security is more important than ever as we move into 2021.
+Your website security is more important than ever in 2022.
 Business sites need protection against data breaches and DDoS attacks, preventing hackers from gaining control of critical systems infrastructure.

-Data from 2019 suggests that business websites experience ransomware attacks at the rate of one site every 14-seconds.
+Data suggests that business websites experience ransomware attacks at the rate of one site every 14-seconds.

-Your website security is more important than ever as we move into 2021.
+Your website security is more important than ever in 2022.
 Ecommerce sites need protection against data breaches and DDoS attacks, preventing hackers from gaining control of critical systems infrastructure.

 Why do I need to keep my website secure?